Cracking the Infection Control Code: Using and Interpreting Diagnostic Tests to Control Infectious Diseases in Shelters

 Dr. Schultz was the first president of the American Association of Veterinary Immunologists and received the first Distinguished Veterinary Immunologist Award.
 He has also served as President of Conference of Research Workers in Animal Diseases.
 He was a member of the American Animal Hospital Associations' Canine Vaccine Task Force, the American Association of Feline Practitioners' Feline Vaccine Task Force and the Veterinary Vaccine Group of the World Small Animal Veterinary Association.
 He was also a member of the AVMA Feline Vaccine Associated Sarcoma Task Force.

-Dr. Schultz has authored numerous articles on immunology and on infectious diseases.
+Dr. Schultz has authored numerous on immunology and on infectious diseases.
 He has trained many graduate students and post-doctoral fellows and has received many grants for his research and he holds a number of patents.